 This keeps you in a constant unbalanced state

-They would later come to me and tell me how they felt they were inadequate at their jobs, and how this person came back and talked to them in a fake tone about how much she liked them.
+They would later come to me and tell me how they felt inadequate at their jobs and how this person came back and talked to them in a fake tone about how much she liked them.
 It left many of them unsettled.

 Not being able to trust your judgment leads to a general sense of malaise and confusion.